bakame-php/http-structured-fields/docs/03-field-values.md

 - `Item::parameterByName` returns the value of the bare item instance attached to the supplied `name`;
 - `Item::parameterByIndex` returns the value of the bare item instance attached to the supplied `index`;

-It is possible to alter and modify the `Parameters` attached to an `Item` but this section will be explored in the next section about the containers.
+It is possible to alter and modify the `Parameters` attached to an `Item` but this will be explored in the next section about the containers.

 &larr; [Parsing and Serializing](02-parsing-serializing.md)  |  [Containers](04-containers.md) &rarr;